What is a Cybersecurity Degree?

-Is It Hard to Change Careers from Something Else to Cyber Security?
+Is It Hard to Change Careers from Something Else to Cybersecurity?

-Communication skills, the ability to collaborate effectively, employing a systems-thinking mindset and the ability to apply sound judgment in solving problems are all skills that transfer well from other fields into cyber security.
+Communication skills, the ability to collaborate effectively, employing a systems-thinking mindset and the ability to apply sound judgment in solving problems are all skills that transfer well from other fields into cybersecurity.

 If you work in business, education, healthcare or law enforcement, you likely have these skill sets already.
-“No matter what someone did previously,” Kinsey said, “their previous work experience can aid in providing context and understanding to working in cyber security.”
+No matter your background, Kamyck said, your “previous work experience can aid in providing context and understanding to working in cybersecurity.”

-“The same goes for those who have worked in the military, law enforcement, political science, law, psychology or sociology and the list goes on and on,” Kinsey said.
+“The same goes for those who have worked in the military, law enforcement, political science, law, psychology or sociology, and the list goes on and on,” Kamyck said.
 “Even if the student worked in a more artistic capacity, such as an artist, musician, philosopher, journalist or teacher, their ability to see problems differently can aid in their construction of solutions."

-What Type of Skills Are Needed for a Career in Cyber Security?
+What Type of Skills are Needed for a Career in Cybersecurity?

-Even in a highly technical career field like cyber security, strong communication skills are crucial.
-When deciding if a degree in cyber security is right for you, you'll want to consider both technical and non-technical skills.
+Even in a highly technical career field like cybersecurity, strong communication skills are crucial.
+When deciding if a degree in cybersecurity is right for you, you'll want to consider both technical and non-technical skills.

 - A positive attitude because people skills are always important.

-- Ability to reason and solve problems, given that the world of cyber security involves constant analysis, the ability to think critically and reason effectively is important.
+- Ability to reason and solve problems, given that the world of cybersecurity involves constant analysis, the ability to think critically and reason effectively is important.

-- Aptitude for documenting attempted and successful solutions you must be able to convince others of the need for training or technology when they may not understand the threat you’re predicting.
+- Aptitude for documenting attempted and successful solutions as you must be able to convince others of the need for training or technology when they may not understand the threat you’re predicting.

-- Collaboration because working in teams is a given for most professions, and cyber security is no exception.
+- Collaboration because working in teams is a given for most professions, and cybersecurity is no exception.
 This field involves a lot of problem-solving, which is most successful when done as a team effort.

 - Strong communication skills, both written and oral, because you’ll need to write and deliver reports to gain the funding necessary to maintain and update technology.
-You’ll also need the ability to train end-users on how to use the technology they need to do their jobs responsibly.
+You’ll also need the ability to train end-users to use the technology they need to do their jobs responsibly.